souzatharsis/podcastfy/README.md

 10. **Conference and Event Recaps**: Professionals can stay updated on important industry events they couldn't attend by listening to audio recaps of conference highlights and key takeaways.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request - see [Open Issues](https://github.com/souzatharsis/podcastfy/issues).
-But even more excitingly feel free to fork the repo and create your own app!
-Please let me know if I could be of help.

 ## License